-Money transfers from Switzerland to UK are almost as popular as transfers from USA to UK, Spain to UK and France to UK in spite of the fact that there are “only” 41,000 Brits in Switzerland (as compared to almost 700,000 Brits in USA, 200,000 in France and close to 100,000 in Spain).
+Money transfers from Switzerland to UK are almost as popular as transfers from USA to UK, Spain to UK, France to UK and Australia to UK in spite of the fact that there are “only” 41,000 Brits in Switzerland (as compared to almost 700,000 Brits in USA, 200,000 in France and close to 100,000 in Spain).
 The reason that UK-Switzerland transfers are far more popular than their respective immigration numbers?

 - Swiss banking is very popular for UK nationals, and especially post brexit.